 Now that you have an idea of what to include in your product roadmap, you can implement it in your product development process and start establishing a clearer overview and syncing up with your entire product team.

-For those who still find this task daunting— which is totally understandable! — take a look at some product roadmaps templates here and download one to get you started.
+For those who still find this task daunting— which is totally understandable! — take a look at some product roadmap templates here and download one to get you started.